 In the review of the financial statements, the AC discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements.
-The following significant matters were discussed with Management and the external auditors and were reviewed by the AC:
+The following significant matters were discussed with Management and the external auditors, and were reviewed by the AC:

-Significant financial reporting matters How the AC reviewed these matters Expected credit loss ("ECL") on non-credit impaired loans and advances The level of judgements and estimates in determining the ECL allowances for non-credit impaired loans was significantly higher in 2020 due to the COVID-19 pandemic.
-There were great economic uncertainties arising from the health crisis, coupled with unprecedented level of government support for both businesses and consumers to cushion the severe impact of the pandemic on the economy.
-The AC together with RMC has given careful consideration to the ECL estimates, in particular the key judgements made in relation to the forward economic guidance, underlying economic factors and scenarios, reasonableness of the probability-weighted outcome and its impact to the financial statements.
-During the year, AC and RMC regularly reviewed the allocation of exposures between the different stages and considered the appropriateness of the criteria in identifying the significant increase in credit risk for the staging of loans into Stage 2 in accordance with SFRS (I) 9: Financial Instruments.
-The AC has discussed ECL allowance for non-credit impaired loans with Management and the external auditors and was satisfied that the overall loan impairment allowances, the underlying assumptions and the methodologies were reasonable and consistently applied Loss allowances for Stage 3 credit- impaired loans and advances The AC reviewed the Company's Loan Policy for classification of impaired loans, in accordance with MAS Notice 811 and MAS circulars issued in 2020, to ensure that a holistic approach was applied in the assessment of the borrower's ability to repay the loan and the likelihood of impairment.
-The AC also examined the procedure to ascertain the level of allowances, including judgements used in estimating the forced sale value of the applicable collaterals.
-The AC, in discussion with Management and external auditors, was satisfied that the level of loan allowances for the impaired loans was reasonable and appropriate.
+Significant financial reporting matters How the AC reviewed these matters Expected credit loss ("ECL") on non-credit impaired loans and advances The level of judgements and estimates required in determining the ECL allowances for non-credit impaired loans and advances remained significant in 2022 due to the uncertainties in economic outlook caused by protracted geopolitical tensions, elevated inflation and rising interest rates.
+The AC together with RMC have given careful consideration to the following significant matters: - The ECL estimates, in particular the key judgements made in relation to the forward economic guidance, underlying economic factors and scenarios, reasonableness of the probability-weighted outcome and their impact to the financial statements; The post model adjustments, which were applied to account for the limitations in the ECL models.
+In addition, the AC has discussed the above matters with Management and the external auditors, and was satisfied that the overall loan impairment allowances, the underlying assumptions, the methodologies and the post model adjustments were reasonable and consistently applied.
+Loss allowances for Stage 3 credit- impaired loans and advances The AC reviewed the Company's Loan Policy for classification of impaired loans, in accordance with MAS Notice 811 and the relevant MAS circulars issued, to ensure that a holistic approach was applied in the assessment of the borrower's ability to repay the loan and the likelihood of impairment.
+The AC also examined the relevant procedures to ascertain the level of allowances, including judgements used in estimating the forced sale value of the applicable collaterals.
+In addition, the AC has discussed the above matters with Management and the external auditors, and was satisfied that the level of loan allowances for the impaired loans was reasonable and appropriate.

-Following the review and discussions, the AC recommended to the Board to approve the audited financial statements for FY2020.
+Following the review and discussions, the AC recommended to the Board to approve the audited financial statements for FY2022.